BENEFITS of joining THE PHARMACY CO-OP

 5. Are there going to be any other costs?

-The RPM merchandising consultants will prepare a quote for the one-off costs for a new shop layout design costing approx. $1000 (if required) and for coming instore to implement the planograms – this typically takes 2 days instore and costs $2000 per day plus expenses.
+The RPM merchandising consultants will prepare a quote for the one-off costs for a new shop layout design (if required) and for coming instore to implement the planograms – this typically takes 2 days.
 This re-merchandising ensures that your shop is presented at a consistent high standard as required for all Pharmacy Co-op members.

-The digital marketing to your Club Customers and some marketing material supplied will incur additional costs - you will be advised of any charges in advance.
+Joining our Click+Collect website, loyalty club marketing programme and some marketing material supplied may incur additional costs - you will be advised of any charges in advance.

 6. What other commitments from members are required?